|Data Source: 2015 Dataset (released March 2017)||See Note|

 |Reported Disposal or Other Releases and Other Waste Management Activities (in pounds)|

-Reporting year (RY) 2014 is the most recent TRI data available.
-Facilities reporting to TRI were required to submit their data to EPA by July 1 for the previous calendar year's activities.
-TRI Explorer is using a preliminary data set that is still under Quality Assurance review.
-This dataset includes revisions processed by EPA as of September 9, 2015 for the years 1988 to 2014.
+Reporting year (RY) 2015 is the most recent TRI data available.
+Facilities reporting to TRI were required to submit their data to EPA by July 1 for the previous calendar year's activities..
+TRI Explorer is using an updated data set (released to the public in March 2017).
+This dataset includes revisions for the years 1988 to 2015 processed by EPA, after the National Analysis Dataset was released.
 Revisions submitted to EPA after this time are not reflected in TRI Explorer reports.
 TRI data may also be obtained through EPA Envirofacts.

 Users of TRI information should be aware that TRI data reflect releases and other waste management activities of chemicals, not whether (or to what degree) the public has been exposed to those chemicals.
 Release estimates alone are not sufficient to determine exposure or to calculate potential adverse effects on human health and the environment.
 TRI data, in conjunction with other information, can be used as a starting point in evaluating exposures that may result from releases and other waste management activities which involve toxic chemicals.
 The determination of potential risk depends upon many factors, including the toxicity of the chemical, the fate of the chemical, and the amount and duration of human or other exposure to the chemical after it is released.